HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 2. Issue those search queries on your search engine
 3. Train a set of human raters to rate the quality of these results.
 4. Repeat the "extract results - rate results" step

+[How does Google measure the quality of their search results?]: https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results
+[[Quroa: How does Google measure the quality of their search results?]
+How does Google measure the quality of their search results?](https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results)

 ## Metric to Evaluate